Parliamentary Internship for the Environment

 ELC values young leaders from all backgrounds and disciplines.

-• Are legally eligible to work in Canada for the duration of the program.
+Are legally eligible to work full-time hours in Canada for the duration of the program

 ELC recognizes that leadership takes many forms.
 We also recognize that many pathways exist to gaining the types of skills and competencies needed to be successful in this program, and that systemic barriers limit access to opportunities for many groups of people.
 For this reason, we have always invited applications from young leaders no matter their level or type of education and no matter their type of leadership experience.